 Same-Day Crowns vs. Traditional Crowns

-A dental crown is a restorative dental treatment that uses a cap to cover the entire tooth surface to restore its appearance and strength.
-A crown reinforces a tooth damaged by decay, fracture, or wear and tear.
+A dental crown is a restorative dental treatment that uses a cap to cover the entire tooth surface, restoring its appearance and strength.
+A crown reinforces teeth damaged by decay, fractures, or general wear and tear.

-There are two main types of dental crowns: same-day crowns and traditional crowns.
-While both are effective restorative treatments, there are differences in the way they are fabricated, their longevity, and their aesthetics that are important to consider before you receive treatment.
+There are two primary types of dental crowns: same-day crowns and traditional crowns.
+While both effectively restore teeth, there are differences in fabrication methods, longevity, and aesthetics that are important to consider before treatment.

 What Are Traditional Crowns?

-Traditional crowns restore broken teeth, protect weak teeth from further damage, or cover misshapen or discolored teeth.
-The crown is placed over the entire tooth, restoring its shape, size, and strength.
+Traditional crowns restore broken teeth, protect weak teeth, or cover misshapen or discolored teeth.
+The crown fully encases the tooth, restoring shape, size, and strength.

-During a traditional crown procedure, your dentist removes a small 0.5 mm layer of enamel and grinds the tooth into a conical shape to accommodate the crown.
+During a traditional crown procedure, your dentist removes approximately 0.5 mm of enamel, reshaping the tooth to fit the crown.

 What Are Same-Day Crowns?

-After the tooth is prepared, your dentist takes digital impressions of the tooth using an intraoral camera.
-These images and measurements are input into a software program that creates a computer-generated crown model.
+After tooth preparation, digital impressions are taken using an intraoral camera.
+These digital impressions are used to create a computer-generated crown model.

-The 3D model data is sent to an on-site e.Mill® system milling machine, where the crown is sculpted from a solid block of zirconia ceramic precisely color-matched to your natural teeth.
-The new crown is cemented onto your prepared tooth, and you can leave the dental office with a brand new smile in a single session.
+This model data is sent directly to an on-site e.Mill® milling machine, carving your crown from a zirconia ceramic block precisely matched to your natural tooth color.
+The crown is then immediately cemented, allowing you to leave the dental office with a restored smile in just one visit.

 Which Should You Get?